 Lobo’s interiors features a classic Filipino aesthetic mixed in with modern influences.
 Heavy wooden doors, chairs and tables, and Pinoy tsotchkes are set against a backdrop of colorful murals that pay tribute to the bar’s namesake and to Filipino artistry.

-Together with fellow bloggers, While the bar has an air-conditioned section, I was invited to check this place out and sample its signature offerings that put a fresh twist to Filipino dishes but still call back to the traditions that spawned these delicacies.
+Together with fellow bloggers, I was invited to check this place out and sample its signature offerings that put a fresh twist to Filipino dishes but still call back to the traditions that spawned these delicacies.

 Pork Sisig Nachos (Php375).
 Your favorite crisp corn nachos drizzled with oodles of cheese and topped with flavorful pork sisig.